With Patents in two Countries, How Safe it is to Research on Etanercept Biosimilars?

 Lupin, a generic/biosimilar company, filed patents that are relevant to Etanercept.
 This indicates that Lupin may be interested in launching Biosimilar of Etanercept, which may give tough competition in the future.

 As it is the second top immunology drug in the US, there is no doubt that generic companies will make an attempt to make the generic version or even try to file patents for protecting Etanercept-similar formulation.

-While the study will help you choose a market and condition to go for producing generic versions of the drug, there are still some questions that are unanswered and will be answered in the upcoming study.
-But we will be making that study exclusive.
-So, if you are interested to find the answers to the questions below, but not limited to, such as
+While the study will help you choose a market and condition to go for producing generic versions of the drug, there are still some questions that are unanswered, questions like –